|Elliott Sound Products||MOSFET Relays|

 As noted earlier, I cannot recommend the charge coupled driver for use in an audio amp.
 It may be suitable for switching mains ... in which case the coupling caps (C1 and C3) must be Y2-Class (certified) types.
 All circuitry must have the required creepage and clearance distances for separation of hazardous voltage from your control electronics.

 Using separate DC supplies (whether via a mains transformer or miniature DC-DC converters) is expensive and rather clumsy.
 It's hard to recommend this approach, but it may be required for some less pedestrian uses for a MOSFET relay.
 Since isolated switchmode DC-DC converters are available with over 1kV isolation, the technique is suitable for switching mains, provided transistor output optoisolators are used for MOSFET control.
+Be careful with these DC-DC converters though, as some have an isolation test voltage of 1kV, but the allowable working voltage is much lower (40-50V typical).

 In terms of ultimate simplicity, the supply rail bias scheme wins hands down for power amplifiers.
 No oscillators or transformers, and very few parts, so there's not much to go wrong.
 Standard transistor output optocouplers are cheap and readily available, and the most expensive part of the system is the MOSFETs.
 This is the scheme that I would probably use, provided that the speaker relay isn't used for muting.
 It's unlikely that any alternative scheme can come close for overall cost and lack of complexity.